ksu-hmi/Web-Application-for-Patient-Management/projectroadmap.md

 DONE: Changed the title to Patient Management System in the index.html file

-DONE: Added patient check-in, insurance and billing to the dashboard
+DONE: Added patient check-in in the Dashboard.
+(Neelam Nosheen)

+insurance and billing to the dashboard

 DONE: Write a code that retrieves patient information and allows to update patient details